 - Urethral syndrome, in women only.

 - Inflammation of the prostate gland, also known as prostatitis, in men only.

 It is always important to seek medical advice and a diagnosis that you have cystitis.

 Women are eight times more likely to have cystitis than men, as their urethra (the tube from the bladder that passes out urine) is shorter and opens nearer the anus.
 About half of all women have at least one bout of cystitis.
 For many, only one or two bouts occur in their lifetime.
 However, some women have recurring cystitis throughout their lives (see biofilms).

 - Young men sometimes think they have cystitis if urinating is painful.
-Sometimes it is cystitis, caused by some physiological change that allows bacteria to get a hold, but the cause is more likely to be inflammation of the urethra (the tube that runs from the bladder, along the penis).
+Sometimes it is cystitis, caused by some physiological change that allows bacteria to get a hold, but the cause is more likely to be inflammation of the urethra (the tube that runs from the bladder, through the penis).
 Inflammation of the urethra is called urethritis.
-It is often caused by a sexually transmitted infection such as chlamydia.
+It is often caused by a sexually transmitted disease such as chlamydia.

 Babies, toddlers and young children can get cystitis.
 Symptoms of cystitis in children may include: